kovidgoyal/rapydscript-ng/README.md

 	git clone git://github.com/atsepkov/RapydScript.git
 	cd RapydScript
 	npm link .
+	npm install  # This will automatically install the dependencies for RapydScript

 If you're using OSX, you can probably use the same commands (let me know if that's not the case).
-If you're using Windows, you should be able to follow similar commands after installing node.js and git on your system.
+If you're using Windows, you should be able to follow similar commands after installing node.js, npm and git on your system.

 Compilation